 I may receive a commission if you make a purchase through links in this post.

-But with these challenges comes an even greater need for daily devotions for moms.
-With the heightened stress of daily life, our need for quiet time with God is magnified.
-We need time with Jesus to de-stress, lift our burdens, and rejuvenate our spirits so we can be spiritually strong for our families.
+With the heightened stress of modern life, your need for quiet time with God as a Christian woman is magnified.
+We need time with Jesus to de-stress, lift our burdens, and rejuvenate our spirits so we can be spiritually strong for our families and loved ones.

-Is a busy mom’s devotional time really so impossible to find?
-In this post, you’ll find ways to be creative in your quiet times so you can grow spiritually as you help your little ones grow.
+Is devotional time really so impossible to find for Christian women?
+In this post, you’ll find ways to be creative in your quiet times so you can grow spiritually and impact the lives of those around you.

-Ideas for Prayer and Bible Study for Moms
+Prayer and Bible Study Ideas for the Christian Woman

-Grab a cup of tea and let’s discover some practical ideas for growing spiritually as a mom.
+Grab a cup of tea and let’s discover some practical ideas for growing spiritually as a Christian woman.
 It’s totally doable!

 Find your power hour

 When we try to do everything perfectly, it often means we don’t do anything at all.
 If you don’t have much time or mental clarity to do a long study, 5 minutes is better than nothing!
-Everything you do for spiritual growth is beneficial.
+Everything you do for spiritual growth is beneficial as a Christian woman.

 The idea is, schedule your study and prayer time whenever is best for you.
-Maybe you’re bright-eyed and bushy-tailed early in the morning – then go for it (and I envy you)!
+Maybe you’re bright-eyed and bushy-tailed early in the morning.
+Go for it (and I envy you)!
 When you find your personal power hour, your Bible study will be more beneficial and your prayers more heartfelt.

 Listen to the Word